 \subsubsection{Pal 14-like progenitor (GC-3)}

 Finally, we consider a much lower density GC model (\emph{GC-3}), inspired by Pal-14, the least dense GC known in the Galaxy.
 When placed on C-19's orbit, this system is tidally destroyed after about a dozen of orbits.
 In order to match C-19's observed length and width, we are forced to study the remnant after just $\sim 5$ Gyrs of evolution.
 The comparison with C-19, shown in Fig.~\ref{fig:gc3_vs_data}, shows that \emph{GC-3} is able to approximately match the width (and length) of the observed stream without leaving behind a bound luminous remnant.
-However, the velocity dispersion of this stream ($\sim 1.4\,\kms$) is much lower than observed for C-19 ($\sim 6\,\kms$), even if analyzed just after disruption.
-Since streams lengthen and become kinematically colder as they evolve \citep[see; e.g.,][]{Lane2020} it is unlikely that this model can reproduce C-19 even if analyzed at a later time.
-(Evolving the \emph{GC-3} for $\sim 10\,\Gyrs$ results in a stream more than three times longer than C-19).
+However, the velocity dispersion of this stream ($\sim 1.4\,\kms$) is much lower than observed for C-19 ($\sim 6\,\kms$), even if analysed just after disruption.
+Since streams generally lengthen and become kinematically colder as they evolve \citep[see; e.g.,][]{HelmiWhite1999} it is unlikely that this model can reproduce C-19 even if analysed at a later time.
+While ``fanning'' on polar orbits in axisymmetric potentials may increase the width of streams over time \citep[see; e.g.,][]{Erkal2016}, even after $10\,\Gyrs$ of evolution, the velocity dispersion of the \emph{GC-3} stream remains below that of C-19.
+Earlier accretion times are in conflict with the observed length of the C-19 stream: Evolving the \emph{GC-3} model for $\sim 10\,\Gyrs$ results in a stream more than twice as long as C-19.
 We conclude that this model does not provide a good approximation to C-19's data either.